sike25/unireps.github.io/_posts/2025-10-8-multimodalEmergingPatterns.md

 Classifier accuracy reflects binary predictions on benign versus adversarial inputs.
 For the unsupervised clustering methods we assign cluster labels to maximize accuracy after fitting the two cluster model.

 ### Adversarial Evaluation
-To test the effects of adversarial attacks on our baseline agent across its modalities, we use the following process:
+We use the following process to test the effects of adversarial attacks on different modalities of our baseline agent:

 1. The agent is trained normally on benign inputs.
-2. Every evaluation episode, the attack is applied to perturb the input: First across both modalities simultaneously, then individually by modifying only the target modality values in the agent's observation vector.
+2. Every evaluation episode, the input is perturbed with an attack: First across both modalities simultaneously, then focused on only target modalities in the agent's observation.
-3. We compare benign training performance and adversarial evaluation to identify effects of the attack on the agent.
+3. Compare adversarial evaluation to benign training performance and identify effects of the attack on the agent.

-To develop a thorough understanding of model performance when defended, each defense method is applied in two configurations: In the first configuration, the model trains as normal, and the defense method is applied during evaluation, prior to the attacked data reaching the model.
-In the second configuration, the model also trains on benign inputs that have first been given to the defense method.
-The model is then attacked as usual.
-This helps compare the effects of model tuning on each defense.
+To better understand how defenses influence model performance, each defense method is tested under two different setups.
+In the first setup, the model is trained normally, and the defense is applied only during evaluation (filtering or otherwise "Defending" the input before it reaches the model).
+In the second setup, the model is also exposed to the defense during training by processing benign inputs through the same method before learning.
+The model is then attacked in the usual way.
+Comparing these two configurations reveals how much model tuning contributes to each defense’s effectiveness.

 ## Results

 ### Baseline Performance
-We train an SAC agent on the Ant Maze task for 3 Million steps to prepare our baseline agent such that it consistently solves the task of navigating around a simple obstacle.
-The agent is trained with a memory size of 1e6, a $\tau$ (soft update coefficient) of 0.05, and a $\gamma$ (discount factor) of 0.99.
+We begin by training an SAC agent on the Ant Maze task for three million steps so that it reliably clears a simple obstacle.
+The configuration mirrors common SAC settings with a replay buffer of one million transitions, $\tau=0.05$, and $\gamma=0.99$.

-The successful training progress of the SAC agent is shown in the figures below.
-We can see its training reward plateau after 3M steps, as well as the heatmap of exploration the agent takes finding an adequate route around the obstacle.
-Furthermore, evaluation performance reaches its maximum at the end of training, as well as the agent's pathing history showing its learned navigation from the start point to the goal.
+The figures below trace the training story.
+Rewards rise and level off after the run, the exploration heatmap shows how the agent learns an efficient route, and evaluation rewards peak once the policy stabilizes.
+The path visual confirms that the agent reaches the goal consistently.

-Without interference, we can consider this agent to have solved its task, at least for the simple single-obstacle arrangement it was trained to complete.
+With no adversarial pressure this baseline agent handles the maze it was trained on.

 <div class="l-page-outset">
   <div class="row">